SteveBarnett/human-centred/_posts/2025-10-29-the-two-modes-of-screen-readers.md

 Screen readers have two modes: Browse mode and Forms mode (also known as Focus mode).
 One way to think about the difference is the keyboard interactions for desktop screen readers.

-- In Browse mode pressing keys performs reading and navigation actions.
+- In Browse mode, keystrokes perform reading and navigation actions by the screen reader.
-- In Forms mode pressing keys enters data.
+- In Forms mode, keystrokes perform data entry actions by the browser.

 Screen readers generally change modes automatically, particularly when entering a form field.
 With JAWS or NVDA the user can manually change modes.
 With VoiceOver on MacOS, VoiceOver on OS, and TalkBack on Android, the user cannot manually changes modes.